JoeyBernhardt/Nutrient_analysis/R_Plots_models/nutrient_results.md

 ## 1   251
 ```

+#### Result 5.
+Functional group diversity enhances dietary nutritional diversity and nutritional benefits that human communities may derive from seafood assemblages. (nutrient accumulation curve).

-How important is functional diversity?
+#####How important is functional diversity?

 ```r